One of the most common questions I get asked after somebody has bought a domain name is “What do I do now?”.

 - Most registrars will have it labeled as DNS Settings or Domain Name Server Setup.

-- Wait up to 72 hours for the changes to take effect.
+- Wait up for between 48-72 hours for the changes to take effect.

 - Once the name servers have been updated, it can take a while to take effect.